 Federal Direct Subsidized Loan

-- Need-based loan in which iinterest does not accrue while the borrowrer is enrolled at least a half-time basis.
+- Need-based loan in which interest does not accrue while the borrower is enrolled at least half-time.

 - First-time borrowers must complete a Master Promissory Note and an Entrance Counseling session before receiving loan proceeds.

 - Borrowers are required to complete an Exit Counseling shortly before graduation or upon ceasing enrollment on at least a half-time basis.

 - Repayment begins six months after the student graduates or is enrolled less than half time

 - Non need-based loan that accrues interest while the borrower in enrolled.
 The borrower may choose to repay the interest as it accrues while enrolled, or defer the interest to be repaid with the principal balance.